zachvalenta/jvns.ca/source/_posts/2016-02-07-cpu-load-averages.markdown

 I had a good experience with this formula yesterday!
 Being able to quickly triage the number of milliseconds of CPU time per request was an awesome start to doing some more in-depth performance analysis! (which I won’t go into here) I hope it will help you as well.

-<small> Thanks to Kamal Marhubi and Dan Luu for reading this </small>
+<small> Thanks to Kamal Marhubi, Darius Bacon, and Dan Luu for reading this </small>

-10k seconds of CPU time

-cpu load = 2